kontainapp/km/container-runtime/oci-runtime.md

 automatically added to the kontainer without additional krun command line arguments.
 Currently the following things are done:

-- automatically bind mounts km and libc.so into the container
+- automatically bind mounts km into the container
 - automatically add the /dev/kvm and /dev/kkm devices to the container if they are present outside the container
 - the container entry point is run with km
 - certain approved container entry points can be run without km to perform operations for diagnosing problems